Our free membership, business.com+, takes the pain out of choosing new business services.

 When should a practice use electronic medical records?

-If you want to enhance internal efficiency and improve patient care, consider converting your practice to EMRs.
+If you want to enhance internal efficiency and improve patient care, consider converting your practice to an EMR system.

 EMRs are also helpful for growing practices that want to add patients.
-A central, continually updated database will streamline data entry, retrieval and management and make the medical billing process easier.
-[Related article: 7 Medical Billing Tips to Help Your Practice]
+A central, continually updated database can streamline data entry, retrieval, and management and simplify medical billing.
+[Read related article: Medical Billing Tips to Help Your Practice]

 Pros and cons of EMRs